lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

     - Droppable bumpmines that can be picked up again?
 (Respecting CSGO's +use selection mechanic)
 - **VISUALS**
     - Add crosshair
-    - Visualize when space gives boost and when not
     - Visualize "specific horizontal player speed" by drawing objects moving at that speed
     - Visualize arming state of bump mine (charge up animation?)
     - Get bumpmine orientation and show trigger area